 How to nourish your child following the current expert guidance.

-If you're a mother or expecting, it is only natural to have questions about what is safest for your baby during the outbreak of the coronavirus disease (COVID-19) pandemic.
+If you're a mother or expecting, it is only natural to have questions about what is safest for your baby during the COVID-19 pandemic.

 Here are some answers to common questions from new and expecting mothers to help provide the safest experience for you and your baby, whether you’re feeling healthy or experiencing signs and symptoms of COVID.